 - Step 1: Complete the Forms. - There are instructions on the courts' website (JDF 491). - Motion to Seal JDF 477 complete entire form. - Proposed Orders JDF 478, JDF 492, JDF493 Complete only the caption of these forms. - Step 2: File into the existing case. - No fee for this sealing procedure. - Step 3: Court will Review Motion. - The court will either deny the motion, grant the motion, or set it for hearing.
+Keep an eye out for an order/notice from the court.

-- Step 4: Await word from the Court regarding a hearing. - If hearing is set, be prepared to answer questions regarding your request to have your case sealed.
+- Step 4: Await word from the court regarding a hearing. - If hearing is set, be prepared to answer questions regarding your request to have your case sealed.
 The Court will set a return date no later than thirty-five days after the motion is filed.
-If there is no objection from the DA/victim, the Court will grant the motion and vacate the hearing. - As of November 2024, courts must allow defendants, named victims, any witnesses, and the prosecution to appear in person or remotely.
-A request for remote participation must be raised at least 48 hours before the hearing, as courts have discretion to prohibit a "requested change in participation." - At the hearing, the District Attorney and victim in the case will be given the opportunity to appear and participate as well. - The court will consider the harm to your privacy and any unwarranted adverse consequences to you versus the public's interest in retaining access to the records.
+If there is no objection from the DA/victim, the court will grant the motion and vacate the hearing. - As of November 2024, courts must allow defendants, named victims, any witnesses, and the prosecution to appear in person or remotely.
+A request for remote participation must be raised at least 48 hours before the hearing, as courts have discretion to prohibit a "requested change in participation." - After 7/1/25, courts will be required to allow remote appearances. - At the hearing, the District Attorney and victim in the case will be given the opportunity to appear and participate as well. - The court will consider the harm to your privacy and any unwarranted adverse consequences to you versus the public's interest in retaining access to the records.